-Restaurants often include gratuity in the bill if there's a large party, so make sure to check that out.
-But in some cities, restaurants automatically tack on a tip no matter how many people are at the table. of the other servers who assisted him throughout your meal, such as the busboy, the bartender and others.
+It's also important to remember that your waitperson tips all of the other servers who assisted him throughout your meal, such as the busboy, the bartender and others.
 However, this does not include the coatroom attendant, who typically receives a \$1 tip.